hamburger

 Who was the Last Nawab of Bengal?

-Updated on: March 20th, 2023
+Updated on: November 9th, 2023

 Last Nawab of Bengal

-The three territories of Bengal, Bihar, and Orissa, which now make up the independent nation of Bangladesh and the Indian states of West Bengal, Bihar, and Orissa, were de facto ruled independently by the Nawab of Bengal in the early 18th century.
+The three territories of Bengal, Bihar, and Orissa, which now make up the independent nation of Bangladesh and the Indian states of West Bengal, Bihar, and Odisha, were de facto ruled independently by the Nawab of Bengal in the early 18th century.

 Facts About the Last Nawab of Bengal